The colleagues killed in San Jose mass shooting were like family, official says. Here's who they were - KESQ

 A superintendent remembers the victims

-Naunihal Singh, the superintendent of the light rail yard, said he supervised many of the victims and shared an office with Megia.
+Naunihal Singh, the superintendent, said he supervised many of the victims and shared an office with Megia.
 His direct reports were Singh and Balleza.

 “I’m that unfortunate leader who lost my VTA family members,” he said.
 “Words are not enough to justify the pain we are all going through.”